A seri basketry olla 14 inches across and 13 inches tall. $800. .

 A wonderful Pima basket from the early 1900s.
-16 inches in diameter and 5 inches high. $1,100.
-(TUCSON)
+16 inches in diameter and 5 inches deep. $1,100.

 A really unusual Salish basket shaped like a star from the early 1900’s.
 11 inches wide X 3 inches tall. $675.
 (TUCSON).

 Two Navajo tsaa or ceremonial baskets.
-The one on the left is 15 inches in diameter and 3 inches deep. $400.
+The one on the left is 15 inches in diameter and 3 inches deep.
+SOLD.
 The one on the right is 15.5 inches in diameter and 3 inches deep. $475.

 A Pima basket, probably 1950s, possibly early 1960s.
 7.75 by 1 inch. $125.
 (SANTA FE)